How long does a fax take? How long does a fax take?

 • eSign services like docusign or okscribble, allow you to sign documents online with an electronic signature.
 No printing or scanning required.
 Just upload your document, add signature and date fields, preview and sign.
 Your recipient gets an email with the signed document attached.
 Fast, easy, and legally binding.

 • Online notary services offer remote notarization over live video.
 No more tracking down a physical notary!
 Services like BlueNotary connect you with a licensed notary for an instant notarization session.
-They can notarize electronic documents like PDFs as well as physical papers over video.
+Notarize a variety of documents electrical as well as physical can be done using video meeting.

 • Need to get a paper document to someone?
 Try a scanning and sharing service like scannerPRO, CamScanner or Scanbot.
 Just scan the pages into PDFs, then share via email, cloud link or even fax if you must.
 At least you can skip the printing!